modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 Note that the component declarations for variables solved in a sub-partition are not syntactically placed inside the `subpartition` construct because of the way that the sub-clocks and base-clocks cut across the instance hierarchy.

-In Flat Modelica, every base-clock and sub-clock is declared as a component with a name.
+In Flat Modelica, every clock is declared as a component with a name, at the top of some `partition`.
 Sometimes, this name will correspond to the name of a clock in full Modelica, sometimes it will be an automatically generated name.
 Tools may find it useful to include the clock components in a simulation result, but doing so is not required and there is no standard for what to store.